 Why Should I Update Old Posts for SEO?

-Google gets a ping (like someone tapping them on the shoulder) and it prompts them to crawl (read) your post again.
+According to technical seo experts, Google gets a ping (like someone tapping them on the shoulder) and it prompts them to crawl (read) your post again.

 What’s the best thing to do to update an old blog post?